 We plan to maintain a prudent capital structure and intend to maintain our leverage over the long term at a ratio of net debt to investment in hotels (at cost) (defined as our initial acquisition price plus the gross amount of any subsequent capital investment and excluding any impairment charges) at a level that will be similar to the levels at which we have operated in the past.
 A subsequent decrease in hotel property values will not necessarily cause us to repay debt to comply with this limitation.
-At December 31, 2020, our leverage ratio was approximately 35.8 percent, which increased from 34.1 percent at December 31, 2019 based on the ratio of our net debt (total debt outstanding before deferred financing costs less unrestricted cash and cash equivalents) to hotel investments at cost.
-At December 31, 2020, we had total debt of \$609.7 million at an average rate of approximately 4.4%.
+At December 31, 2021, our leverage ratio was approximately 30.6%, which decreased from 35.8% at December 31, 2020 based on the ratio of our net debt (total debt outstanding before deferred financing costs less unrestricted cash and cash equivalents) to hotel investments at cost.
+At December 31, 2021, we had total debt of \$544.9 million at an average rate of approximately 4.7%.
 We intend to continue to fund our investments with a prudent balance of debt and equity.
 Our debt may include mortgage debt collateralized by our hotel properties and unsecured debt.

-At December 31, 2020 and 2019, we had \$135.3 million and \$90.0 million, respectively, in outstanding borrowings under our revolving credit facility.
-We had \$13.3 million and zero, respectively, in outstanding borrowings under our construction loan for the Warner Center hotel development at December 31, 2020 and 2019.
-At December 31, 2020, the maximum borrowing availability under our revolving credit facility was \$250.0 million.
-We also had mortgage debt on individual hotels aggregating \$461.1 million and \$496.9 million at December 31, 2020 and 2019, respectively.
+At December 31, 2021 and 2020, we had \$70.0 million and \$135.3 million, respectively, in outstanding borrowings under our revolving credit facility.
+We had \$35.0 million and \$13.3 million in outstanding borrowings under our construction loan for the Warner Center hotel development at December 31, 2021 and 2020, respectively.
+At December 31, 2021, the maximum borrowing availability under our revolving credit facility was \$250.0 million.
+We also had mortgage debt on individual hotels aggregating \$439.9 million and \$461.1 million at December 31, 2021 and 2020, respectively.

 Our revolving credit facility contains representations, warranties, covenants, terms and conditions customary for credit facilities of this type, including a maximum leverage ratio, a minimum fixed charge coverage ratio and minimum net worth financial covenants, limitations on (i) liens, (ii) incurrence of debt, (iii) investments, (iv) distributions, and (v) mergers and asset dispositions, covenants to preserve corporate existence and comply with laws, covenants on the use of proceeds of the revolving credit facility and default provisions, including defaults for non-payment, breach of representations and warranties, insolvency, non-performance of covenants, cross-defaults and guarantor defaults.
-We were in compliance with all financial covenants at December 31, 2020.
+We were in compliance with all financial covenants a December 31, 2021.